 Share Some Love ❤️

-- Beat cream cheese, egg and sugar in a bowl, until fluffy.
+- Beat cream cheese, egg, and sugar in a bowl until fluffy.

-- Mix in chocolate chip and set aside.
+- Mix in chocolate chips and set aside.

-- Combine flour, sugar, cocoa, baking soda and salt.
-Mix in water, oil and vinegar in small portions.
+- Combine flour, sugar, cocoa, baking soda, and salt.
+Mix in water, oil, and vinegar in small portions.

 - Fill muffin cups half full with batter.
 Top each cupcake with about 1 tablespoon of the cream cheese mixture.